 The Fairmont Royal York Toronto is more than just a hotel.
-It's an historic Toronto landmark with a colourful social history.
+It's an historic Toronto landmark with a colourful history.

 The Royal York Toronto is one of those rare institutions that actually suit the term “swish”.
 You only have to look at it from across the street to see that this Grand Old Dame has class.